 - Cleaning products like cleansers, disinfectants, and aerosol sprays

 - Home improvement products like paints, varnishes, and paint strippers

 - Craft supplies like permanent markers, modeling cement, and spray adhesives

 When VOCs enter into the air, they can transform into a gas or vapor form.
-The particularly concerning attribute of volatile organic compounds is that they do not leave your environment once you stop using products that contain them.
+But there is one particularly concerning attribute of volatile organic compounds.
+They don’t leave your environment once you stop using products that contain them.

 How VOCs Can Affect Your Health

 VOCs include a variety of different chemicals that can negatively impact your health.
 And there are some potential short- and long-term health risks associated.